motorcycle 101 guides

 *If you already have a valid driver’s license for a different class of vehicle, you can proceed with the South Carolina motorcycle license test without having to first get a South Carolina motorcycle beginner’s permit.

-*If you show a certificate confirming you successfully completed a SCDMV-approved motorcycle safety course within 30 days, you have the option of waiving the road skills portion of the South Carolina motorcycle license test.
+*If you show a certificate confirming you completed an SCDMV-approved motorcycle safety course within 30 days, you have the option of waiving the road skills portion of the South Carolina motorcycle license test.

 4.3 South Carolina Motorcycle License Test